malikmasis/ABPConsumingRestApiByUsingStaticProxy/README.md

 ### Create application service interface
-You should open your web application then find `Pages` folder and create new folder named `Books`.
+You should open your web application then find `Pages` folder and a create new folder named `Books`.
-You should create a new razor page and a new js file as name index.
+You should create a new razor page and a new js file as named index.

 Change the Pages/Books/Index.cshtml as the following:
 ```csharp